vuesence/sliding-header/README.md

 # Sliding Header

-Vue.js component representing sliding header (or two different headers)
+Vue.js component representing sliding header (or two different headers) for top navigation bar

 ![VB-preview](https://altrusl.github.io/vuesence-sliding-header/vsh.gif)

 # How to use

-This component consists of one `SlidingHeader.vue` file that can be copy-pasted into your Vue.js project or can be plugged in as an NPM package:
+This Vue component consists of one <a href="https://github.com/altrusl/vuesence-sliding-header/blob/master/src/components/SlidingHeader.vue" target="_blank">`SlidingHeader.vue`</a> file that can be copy-pasted into your Vue.js project or can be plugged in as an NPM package:

 ```bash
 npm install @vuesence/sliding-header --save